sutrolabs/census-docs/destinations/mparticle.md

 |----------------:| :------------: | --------------------- |---------------|
 |   Custom Events |        ✅       | Event Source Message ID | Send          |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more MParticle objects and/or behaviors

 ## 🚑 Need help connecting to mParticle?